heimrichhannot/contao-advanced-dashboard-bundle/README.md

 If no assigned configuration matches, the bundle uses the `default` configuration.
 Administrators are always unrestricted.
 An empty `tables` list means that all tables are allowed.

+When multiple rights are assigned, their table lists are combined.
+An empty `tables` list makes the table selection unrestricted, and `user_access_level: all` takes precedence over `self`.

 ## Customize the dashboard template

 The dashboard uses Contao's native template hierarchy.
 Create `templates/be_advanced_dashboard.html.twig` and extend the bundle template: